pyeventsourcing/eventsourcing/docs/topics/domain.rst

 participle that describes the beginning of something, such as "Started", "Opened", or indeed "Created".

-The :func:`~eventsourcing.domain.Aggregate._create` method also accepts arbitrary keyword-only arguments, which if given will also be used to construct the event object in addition to those mentioned above.
+The :func:`~eventsourcing.domain.MetaAggregate._create` method also accepts arbitrary keyword-only arguments, which if given will also be used to construct the event object in addition to those mentioned above.
 The "created" event object will be constructed with these additional arguments, and so the extra method arguments must be matched by the attributes of the